shepar86/hello_world/README.md

 # hello_world
-My first repository on GitHub
+My first repository on GitHub!

+This will be my first project!